Chocolate Filled Crepe (1 Crepe With Filling)

 Stay Hydrated

-Drink a glass of water before and after your meal to stay hydrated, which can aid in digestion and help your body manage blood sugar levels more effectively.
+Drink plenty of water before and after your meal to help with digestion and metabolism.

 metabolic